Read G.E. Moore with voice, context, and method in the same frame.

 Prompt 2: Identify G.E.
 Moore's major concepts, methods, or questions.

-The central claim is this: He tests metaphysical ambition against propositions we seem more entitled to trust.
+In plain terms: He tests metaphysical ambition against propositions we seem more entitled to trust.

-The added historical insight is that G.E.
+G.E.
 Moore is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Read G.E.
 Moore inside early analytic philosophy, reacting against idealism with common-sense defiance, then ask what the method still forces later readers to notice.
 Common-sense analysis: he tests metaphysical ambition against propositions we seem more entitled to trust.
 The voice matters because the phrasing is often part of the philosophy: the reader should hear a way of thinking, not only collect a list of theses.